Can AI Beat Human Designers in Creating Book Covers?

 The Rise of AI in Design

-However, as we explore its advantages, we must ask: does AI match the creativity and nuance of human designers?
+However, as we explore its advantages, we must ask: Does AI match the creativity and nuance of human designers?

 When AI Meets Artistry

 Consider the author who feels overwhelmed by the thought of hiring a designer.
 With AI tools, they can generate a few design ideas quickly.
 Sometimes, these AI-generated designs feature unique ideas and styles that even seasoned designers may overlook.
+Despite these capabilities, one must question: Does AI really grasp the deeper artistic elements at play?

 The Human Touch: What AI Lacks